I’ve said it before and I’ll say it again – it’s an impressive tank… It’s going to be popular – wildly popular.

 If you are not used to sub-ohming/mechanical mods, make sure you take a gentle first inhale – or you might be in for a shock!
 (I gave my Atlantis to a friend to try this weekend and forgot to tell them.
 The result was unpleasant!)

 You might also want to consider using an e-liquid which is one or two strengths lower than the one you use in regular tank systems.
 In addition, it’s a good idea to use e-liquids with a higher VG ratio as they give a smoother vape.
-We are in the process of changing our e-liquids to a higher VG ratio so they are suitable for devices like these.

 How to use Variable Airflow Control